-An investigation into potentially unnecessary hip surgeries performed on children at two Dublin hospitals suggests that these procedures may date back as far as 2010.
+An ongoing investigation has raised serious concerns about potentially unnecessary hip surgeries performed on children at two Dublin hospitals.
+Evidence suggests that these procedures may date back as far as 2010, affecting hundreds of families and raising questions of medical negligence.

-Health Minister Ms. Jennifer Carroll MacNeill confirmed that Children’s Health Ireland (“CHI”) and the National Orthopaedic Hospital at Cappagh have recently issued letters to patients and families of those who underwent hip dysplasia surgeries since 2010.
-It has been reported that more than 2,200 letters have been sent out.
-Hip dysplasia operations are carried out when the ball and socket joint of a child's hip do not fit together correctly.
+Health Minister Ms. Jennifer Carroll MacNeill confirmed that Children’s Health Ireland (“CHI”) and the National Orthopaedic Hospital at Cappagh have issued more than 2,200 letters to patients and families of those who underwent hip dysplasia surgeries since 2010.
+Hip dysplasia surgery is typically performed when the ball and socket joint of a child’s hip does not fit together correctly.

 It is now feared that thousands of individuals may have been affected, including many who are now adults.
 The Minister said families are being contacted about operations their loved ones underwent.
 She said the Government will consider any recommendations for clinical follow-up once the final report is published.
 She added that once received, the audit will be published as soon as she has “digested it”.